Archan6el/NSA-Codebreaker-2024-Writeup/Task2.md

 done
 ```

 After running this bash script, we should have all files added to our pool.
-Running `zfs list`, we should see our mountpoint so that we know where to go to.
+Running `zfs list`, we should see our mountpoint so that we know where to go to look at the final product.

 ![image](https://github.com/user-attachments/assets/5d0c0712-6783-4777-bc34-92e5c94f0add)

 So `/task2pool/ltfs` is where our data is.
-If we `cd` there, we find a `planning` directory, and within planning, a `logseq` and `pages` directory.
+If we `cd` there, we find a `planning` directory, and within that, a `logseq` and `pages` directory.

 ![image](https://github.com/user-attachments/assets/7494b3f4-ad2b-4660-9de4-457b7a364bc4)